 I have high expectations for Zooey, so this is somewhat of a disappointment.
 Where's the quirky?
 Between the bouffant hair and the prissy-looking dress, I feel like she's gone all Southern belle on us—instead of the hipster icon we know.
 Hard to tell from here, but I think she's gone a bit nuts on the lashes, too.

 You know what?
 I'm on board with this for Shailene.
-(And that may surprise you, because we had a lengthy discussion about her MTV Movie Awards look here.)
-But I'll give credit where credit's due: this new sandy blonde hair colour is really flattering for her, and I even like the punky short style.
+The new sandy blonde hair colour is really flattering for her, and I even like the punky short style.
 Much better than when Jennifer Lawrence tries to do it.
 Eye makeup also looks good from here, as does her skin.
 We just won't talk about the dress...

-Oh gosh, Kate Bosworth looks like you could snap her in half these days.
-Where is the Kate from the Blue Crush era, who looked so healthy and strong?
-I can't tell on the makeup here, but I feel like the slicked, unforgiving hairstyle gives her even more of a bobblehead look.
+I can't see much of the makeup here, but I feel like the slicked, unforgiving hairstyle gives Kate even more of a bobblehead look.

 I don't know if I'm that into this.
 It's all so... beige.
-Of course, Jessica looks beautiful and glamorous (and her BFF Lauren Andersen did a great job, technically, on the makeup).
+Of course, Jessica looks beautiful and glamorous.
 I just feel like I prefer Jess with a little more colour, a little more looseness in the hair.
 You feel me?

 Gotta say, I did take notice of Naomi's Ombré Givenchy dress and loved it.
 I also love her blue earrings, which pick up on the blue in her eyes and basically stand in for any colour on her face.
 Such a beautiful, classy woman—a true example for 40-somethings who want to age gracefully and stylishly.